 W. ROB HEROY

 Rob Heroy (en espanol) solves problems.
-Big problems.
-He is an aggressive trial attorney with significant trial experience.
 He believes that standing up to the Government provides his clients with the best possible results.
+He is aggressive and has significant trial experience in state and federal court.
 He left a prominent Charlotte law firm to join Goodman Carr as a partner in January of 2012.
 Prior to that, he served as an assistant district attorney in the Mecklenburg County District Attorney's Office.

 Rob represents clients in criminal matters in state and federal courts.
-He handles high-stakes criminal matters such as white collar criminal charges and investigations, large-scale drug trafficking conspiracies, weapons violations, serious assaults, and homicides, and is not afraid of trial.
-He represents individuals who have been federally indicted or targeted for drug and weapons charges, immigration offenses, and white collar crime.
+He handles high-stakes criminal matters such as white collar criminal charges and investigations, often involving millions or billions of dollars, large-scale drug trafficking conspiracies, weapons violations, serious assaults, and homicides.
+He has tried dozens of jury trials and does not shy away from trying a case if it is necessary.

-He has worked on criminal and immigration cases in dozens of states as well as foreign countries.
-His cases have been prominently featured in media including the L.A.
-Times, MSNBC, CNN, the Charlotte Observer, and Geraldo at Large.
-He was recently recognized in a novel by a nationally-recognized journalist for his assistance in contributing to the author's knowledge of organized crime in the Charlotte area.
-Both the New York Times and the BBC sought out Mr. Heroy for commentary on the El Chapo trial.
-He is frequently invited to speak at continuing legal education seminars on criminal law topics.
+His cases have been prominently featured in media including the New York Times, the BBC, L.A.
+Times, MSNBC, CNN, the Charlotte Observer, and others.
+He was recently recognized in a novel by a nationally recognized journalist for his assistance in contributing to the knowledge of prosecution of organized crime in the Charlotte area.
+He provided commentary to the BBC for the El Chapo trial, as well as the New York Times.

-Business North Carolina Magazine selected Rob to the Legal Elite in 2010, 2011, 2012, 2013, 2014 and 2015 for criminal defense, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
-North Carolina Super Lawyers selected him as a Rising Star in criminal defense for 2013.
+Business North Carolina Magazine selected Rob to the Legal Elite every year since 2010, an award in which Business North Carolina polls attorneys to vote for the top 3 percent of attorneys in their field.
+North Carolina Super Lawyers has recognized him on multiple occasions as a Rising Star in criminal defense.
 Martindale Hubbell has rated him as an AV Preeminent lawyer, their highest rating for legal ability.
 Martindale also lists him as having a 4.9 out of 5.0 client rating.
 He has a 10 out of 10 attorney rating on Avvo.com.
 He was selected to the Mecklenburg County Bar Leadership Institute in 2011.

-Outside of the law, he was a finalist in the 2010 World Series of Poker and is an active cross-fitter.
-He is married to Katie Heroy, and they have three little boys, Linus, Arthur, and Leo.
+Outside of the law, he was a finalist in the 2010 World Series of Poker.
+He is married to Katie Heroy, and they have three little boys, Linus, Arthur, and Leo and love spending time in the North Carolina mountains.
 He is also the founding member of The Adventure Club, which explores the world and whose members are limited to Rob, Katie, Linus, Arthur, and Leo.